-- 1. The Authority shall develop and maintain an up-to-date and harmonised AML supervisory methodology detailing the risk-based approach to supervision of obliged entities in the Union.
-The methodology shall comprise guidelines, recommendations and other measures and instruments as appropriate, including in particular draft regulatory and implementing technical standards, on the basis of the empowerments laid down in the acts referred to in Article 1(2). - 2.
-When developing the supervisory methodology the Authority shall make a distinction between obliged entities based on the sectors in which they operate.
-The supervisory methodology shall contain at least the following elements: - (a) benchmarks and methodology for classification of obliged entities into risk categories on the basis of their residual risk profile, separately for each category of obliged entities; - (b) approaches to supervisory review of money laundering risk self-assessments of obliged entities; - (c) approaches to supervisory review of obliged entities' internal policies and procedures of obliged entities, including customer due diligence policies; - (d) approaches to supervisory evaluation of risk factors inherent in, or related to, customers, business relationships, transactions and delivery channels of obliged entities, as well as geographical risk factors. - 3.
-The methodology shall reflect high supervisory standards at Union level and shall build on relevant international standards and guidance.
-The Authority shall periodically review and update its supervisory methodology, taking into account the evolution of risks affecting the internal market.
+1. The Authority shall develop and maintain an up-to-date and harmonised AML/CFT supervisory methodology detailing the risk-based approach to supervision of obliged entities in the Union.
+The methodology shall comprise guidelines, recommendations and opinions as well as draft regulatory and implementing technical standards, on the basis of the empowerments laid down in the acts referred to in Article 1(2).

+2. When developing the supervisory methodology the Authority shall make a distinction between obliged entities based, in particular on their activity, type and the nature of money laundering and the financing of terrorism risks they are exposed to.
+The supervisory methodology shall contain at least the following elements:

+(a) benchmarks and methodology for classification of obliged entities into risk categories on the basis of their residual risk profile, separately for each category of obliged entities;

+(b) approaches to supervisory review of money laundering and the financing of terrorism risk self-assessments of obliged entities;

+(c) approaches to supervisory review of obliged entities' internal policies and procedures of obliged entities, including customer due diligence policies, in line with a risk-based approach to the prevention of money laundering and the financing of terrorism;

+(d) approaches to supervisory evaluation of risk factors inherent in, or related to, customers, business relationships, transactions and delivery channels of obliged entities, as well as geographical risk factors.

+3. The methodology shall reflect high supervisory standards at Union level and shall build on relevant international standards and guidance.
+The Authority shall periodically review and update its supervisory methodology, taking into account the evolution of risks affecting the internal market and to the extent possible best practices and guidance developed by international standard setters.